Assertive Representation For Whistleblowers

 Although the law prohibits employers from discriminating against employees who report their violations, many employees who have stood up and spoken out (even confidentially) have faced discrimination at work or even termination of employment.
 The law protects employees who lawfully expose employer wrongdoing.
 When the law fails to protect you after you speak up for the law, it is time to seek the help of an aggressive North Carolina whistleblower attorney to protect you.

-Having led more than 150 jury trials and practicing law for more than 30 years, attorney Randolph M. James is the right person to assert your rights in a whistleblower case.
-Our firm is dedicated to vindicating your reputation and enforcing the legal protections afforded to you by both the U.S. Congress and North Carolina legislature.
+Having led more than 150 jury trials and practiced law for four decades, Attorney Randy James is the right person to assert your rights in a whistleblower case.
+Our firm is dedicated to vindicating your reputation and enforcing the legal protections afforded to you by both the U.S. Congress and North Carolina Legislature.

 For Vigorous Advocacy In Whistleblower Cases, Attorney Randy James Is Your Best Asset